polar-app/polar-app/extension/DESIGN.md

        up even more issues because it's difficult to implement, new, and might not work on other browsers.

+- OK.. in theory it should work BUT probably only within a chrome extension so we would have to bundle up our entire webapp as a chrome extension and serve it there which would work fine of course so we could go down that route in the future.

 # Page Capture

 Web page capture is done by sending a message to the background